fox94610/adoption/README.md

 **Emphasis Tooling**
 Weaving a variety of tools together to ensure clean execution
-Balancing/modifying Airbnb eslint rules in order for it to play nice with JsPrettier syntax formatting
+Balancing/modifying Airbnb eslint rules in order for it to play nice with JsPrettier syntax formatting.
+To see rule adjustments -> /.eslintrc.json
 Wrote Jest unit test for one of the fetch executions

 **Tools used**